rladigital/rla-static-site/src/pages/solutions/cortex.md

     <p>
       Cortex is the machine behind the scenes turning the chaos of data into pure magic – it’s insight at a glance.
-Through one unified platform, we can reveal the science behind the beauty and unlock the path to total <gatsbylink to="/?solution=customer-loyalty">customer loyalty</gatsbylink>.
+Through one unified platform, we can reveal the science behind the beauty and unlock the path to total <solutionlink solution="customer-loyalty">customer loyalty</solutionlink>.
     </p>
 </column>
 <column large="5">